Crowdstar/exponential-backoff/README.md

 ?>
 ```

-## 3. Retry When Customized Condition met
+## 3. Retry When Customized Condition Met

 Following code is to try to fetch some non-empty data back with method _MyClass::fetchData()_.
 This piece of code works
 the same as the first example, except that here it's implemented with a customized condition class instead of class